CosmWasm/docs-deprecated/README.md

 * Rustdoc for the [core contract libs](https://docs.rs/cosmwasm-std/0.9.2/cosmwasm_std/)
 * Rustdoc for the [storage helpers](https://docs.rs/cosmwasm-storage/0.9.2/cosmwasm_storage/)

+There are quite a few [high level articles on medium](https://medium.com/confio) that explain the various components of our stack and where we are going.

 Many thanks to the [Interchain Foundation](https://interchain.io/) for funding most of the development work to bring CosmWasm to production.